Candyman (1992 film): Production

 Barker's short story, set in his native Liverpool, was about segregation and the culture of the poor urban areas.
 For Candyman, Rose was so shocked by Chicago's "dynamic" architecture and large amount of prejudice that he decided to change the Liverpool location to Chicago.
 Assisted by members of the Illinois Film Commission, Rose scouted locations in Chicago and found Cabrini-Green, a housing project notorious for its poor construction, violence and high robbery rates.
 The project was also located in between high-class neighborhoods, meaning that the character of Helen could feel Cabrini-Green's chaos from a safe apartment not too far away.
 This Americanization of the story turned Candyman into an interracial love story where the ghetto residents are now victims of the titular killer.
 With this change, Rose wanted to showcase those that are living in the poor neighborhoods as regular human beings that are trying to get by which is why he avoided tropes that are common in most American ghetto stories such as gangs and drugs.
-According to journalist Steve Bogira, one source of inspiration may have been a pair of articles that he wrote for the Chicago Reader in 1987 and 1990 about the murder of Ruthie Mae McCoy, a resident of Chicago's Abbot Homes housing project.
-In 1987, McCoy was killed by an intruder who entered her apartment through an opening behind the bathroom's medicine cabinet.

 Rose's screenplay garnered a huge amount of attention in the casting agencies and Virginia Madsen and Tony Todd instantly tried to get parts to have a chance to work with the filmmaker.
-Eddie Murphy was the original choice for the role of Candyman, but the filmmakers could not afford him.
-Todd, who was fit for playing the killer as he was six-foot-five and physically fit, recalled that there was skepticism from his colleagues about him playing the Candyman due to the number of bee sting injuries that he would have to receive.
+It was long rumored that Eddie Murphy was the original choice for the role of Candyman and that the filmmakers could not afford him, but Rose denied this in 2021, calling the notion "not even a tiny bit true."
+Todd, who was fit for playing the killer as he was six-foot-five [1.96 m] and physically fit, recalled that there was skepticism from his colleagues about him playing the Candyman due to the number of bee sting injuries that he would have to receive.
 He persisted as he wanted to work with the director and said, "I've always wanted to find my own personal Phantom of the Opera."
 While the Candyman's background is unknown in the original story, Todd came up with the backstory for the character in the film.
 Virginia Madsen was friends with Rose and his then-wife, Alexandra Pigg and Madsen was originally to play the role of Helen's friend, Bernie while Pigg was to play Helen.
 The choice was made to make the character of Bernie Black American so Madsen lost the part.
 As the shooting was about to commence, Pigg discovered that she was pregnant so the role of Helen was offered to Madsen.
-Had Madsen been unable to step into the role, producer Alan Poul was partial to Sandra Bullock as Helen.
+Had Madsen been unable to accept, producer Alan Poul was partial to Sandra Bullock as Helen.